Captain Cook Hotel

-The Captain Cook Hotel is a heritage-listed pub located at 33-35 Kent Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+The Captain Cook Hotel is a heritage-listed pub located at 33–35 Kent Street, in the inner city Sydney suburb of Millers Point, Australia.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The "Eora people" was the name given to the coastal Aboriginal people around Sydney.
 Central Sydney is therefore often referred to as "Eora Country".
 Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
 With the invasion of the Sydney region, the Cadigal and Wangal people were decimated but there are descendants still living in Sydney today.

 The development of the northern areas of Kent Street was stifled for many years due to the natural barrier of the steep rocky outcrop around what was then known as Windmill Hill (later Flagstaff and then Observatory Hill).
 Kent Street was only an informal track until after the 1830s and much of the district was used as sandstone quarries at this time.
 The quarries moved to Pyrmont in the late 1830s and Millers Point began to develop as a shipping port.
 By 1843 Kent Street was a regular thoroughfare, and despite being only partly formed, it encouraged development in Millers Point such as Holy Trinity Church, the Lord Nelson Hotel and some housing.
 By the 1850s Millers Road had been developed, connecting to Argyle Street and to Clyde and Wentworth Streets leading to Darling Harbour.
 The area became one of the most closely packed regions of Millers Point.
 The completion of the Argyle Cut in the mid 1860s was however the main impetus for development to the north of Millers Point.
 With the completion of Kent and Argyle Streets their intersection became a major node since these were the major routes in and out of the area.

 The site of the Captain Cook hotel was owned by the Australian Gas Light Company in 1860.
 A photo dated 1864 by the Freeman Bros shows the site to be vacant and the ground level is somewhat lower than the road indicating some local quarrying.
 The State Heritage Inventory datasheet notes that there was a small timber cottage on the site in the late 1860s in which a Henry Labat lived in 1868.
 The buildings were occupied by a Mrs McBride in 1873.
 This building was replaced by a shop in 1875, adjacent to Alfred Terrace erected in 1869 for George Wigram Allen of Glebe.